hijup/url-loader-flow/README.md

-# css-module-flow
+# url-loader-flow
-A flow-friendly module that represents a CSS module.
+A flow-friendly module that represents a URL Loader.

 ## Installation

 ```
-npm install css-module-flow
+npm install url-loader-flow
 ```

 ## Usage